webtap-ai/webtap/docs/taps_definition/GUIDE.md

       - Compile the example and a test-case
       - Copy and paste the example and test-case into `tap-examples.json` and `test-cases.json` respectively.

    8.5.
-Rerun the test case.
+Rerun the test case and re-check that it passes and the data returned is valid.

 9. **Final Test**: Once all tests/examples are defined run a final test:
     ```bash